thornjad/pomp/readme.md

 ### Usage

- M-x pomp or bind to a useful key like <f12>.
+ M-x pomp or bind to a useful key.

  When pomp opens, it automatically begins a work session.
 There is nothing to do at this point except work!